If you are a regular reader of this blog then you will remember me telling you about my lovely friend Beth and sharing her story with you:

 I spent some time this past week reflecting on friends both new and old who are battling this terrible disease, reading through the old comments on the original post (you can find them below if you would like to read them too) and shedding a few tears as I worked on creating the stamps for this set.
 The download now contains stamps in the usual three formats, along with the revamped coloured doodles and wordy-bit strips.

 I hope that these illustrations will help you record your memories; tell your story; indulge in a bit of scrap therapy or create cards, posters and other personal items for your friends and loved ones as Beth herself did.
-More than anything, I hope that Beth’s loving and giving spirit lives on in the hearts of everyone affected by this dreadful disease.
+More than anything, I hope that Beth’s loving, creative spirit lives on in the hearts of everyone affected by this dreadful disease.

 Shine bright my friend, shine bright.